 The attribute matching mechanism is pretty basic.
-For example, a printer typically has the capacity to print a certain number of pages per minute, but if it specifies this using an Entry, it actually makes it rather hard to find.
+For example, a printer typically has the capacity to print a certain number of pages per minute, but if it specifies this using an Entry, it actually becomes rather hard to find.
 A client can request a printer service in which it does not care about speed, or it can request a particular speed.
 It cannot ask for printers with a speed greater than some value.
 It cannot ask for a printer without a capability, such as anything except a color printer.
 An attribute must either match exactly or be ignored.
-Relational operators such as < and != are not supported.
+The relational operators such as "<" and "!=" are not supported.

 If you want to search for a printer with a particular speed, then printer speed capabilities may need to be given simpler descriptive values, such as "fast," "average," or "slow."
-Then, once you have a "fast" printer service returned to the client, it can perform a query on the service, itself, for its actual speed.
+Then, once you have a "fast" printer service returned to the client, it can perform a query on the service, itself, for the actual speed.
 This would be done outside of the Jini mechanisms, using whatever interface has been agreed on for the description of printers.
-A similar problem, that of finding a physically "close" service, is taken up in Chapter 15.
+A similar problem, that of finding a physically "close" service, is taken up in Chapter 13.

-The attribute matching mechanism chosen by the Jini designers, of exact matches with wildcards, is comparatively easy to implement.
+The attribute matching mechanism that was chosen by the Jini designers, of exact matches with wildcards, is comparatively easy to implement.
 It is a pity from the programmer's view that a more flexible mechanism was not used.
 One suggestion often made in the Jini mailing list is that there should be a boolean matches() method on the service object.
-However, that would involve unmarshalling the service on the locator to run the matches() method, which would slow down the lookup service and generate a couple of awkward questions:
+However, that would involve unmarshalling the service on the locator in order to run the matches() method, and this would slow the lookup service down and generate a couple of awkward questions:

-- · What security permissions should the filter run with? - What happens if the filter modifies its arguments?
-(Deep copying to avoid this would cause further slowdowns.)
+What security permissions should the filter run with?

+What would happen if the filter modifies its arguments (deep copying to avoid this would cause further slowdowns)?

-The ServiceDiscoveryManager, discussed in Chapter 17, has the ability to do client-side filtering to partly rectify this problem.
+The ServiceDiscoveryManager-discussed in Chapter 15-has the ability to do client-side filtering to partly rectify this problem.